 Table of Contents

 The term dysmenorrhea is derived from three Greek words which literally mean bothersome monthly flow.
 Therefore, dysmenorrhea can be defined as a bothersome or painful monthly menstrual flow.
 Dysmenorrhea is more common during mid and late adolescence.
-Dysmenorrhea can be subdivided into primary and secondary based on whether a pelvic pathology can be identified as the cause.
-Most cases of dysmenorrhea in adolescents are primary.
+Dysmenorrhea can be subdivided into primary and secondary based on whether a pelvic pathology can be identified as the cause with the former being more common than the latter among adolescents.

 Epidemiology of Dysmenorrhea in Adolescents